augustjanse/jabref/report.md

 Two of these platforms are American Physical Society (APS) and Worldcat.org.
 The implemented fetchers should allow for generation of BibTex/Biblatex citations and references.

 ### Requirements affected by functionality being refactored
+Our changes are purely expanding existing functionality.
+Therefore, no API changes are made.
+Our new classes override existing interfaces.
+Because of that, the requirements of the public methods are the same as documented for the methods they override.
+Some high-level requirements on our classes are as following:

+1. Finds PDF: The APS fetcher finds a PDF when selecting "Search full text documents online" on an APS entry
+2. Updates entry: The Worldcat fetcher successfully updates an entry with missing info when selecting "Update with bibliographic information from the web"
+3. Fails gracefully: When no info is found, fetchers report so in the appropriate way without failing.

+The requirements on the environment that the GUI is properly connected to the logic that calls our classes the proper way.
+This is assumed to be correctly implemented already.

 Optional (point 3): trace tests to requirements.
+The APS fetcher was unit tested to see that it behaves as expected both when finding PDFs and when not (1, 3): https://github.com/JabRef/jabref/pull/6026/files#diff-05a59d2bfd3fd710df528c3327a23e03
+It was then manually tested in the GUI to ensure that it causes no unexpected problems (3).

 ### Existing test cases relating to refactored code